mrochk/fastlob/README.md

 # `pylob` | Python Limit-Order-Book
 **Fast &amp; minimalist limit-order-book (LOB) implementation in pure Python.**

-*Package currently in development, not usable yet.*
+*Package currently in development, can not be used yet.*

-The goal is to build an efficient, clean and easy to use package for whoever needs to be able to quickly run a limit order-book in their Python project.
+The goal is to build an efficient, clean and easy to use package for whoever needs to be able to quickly run a limit-order-book in their Python project.

 We aim to keep the API minimalist and simple, while having reasonable performances (for a pure Python implementation).
-We intend the final project to contain no more than around 1000 lines of code.
+We intend the final project to contain no more than ~1000 lines of code.

+<img src="ss.png" width=400>

-We implement three types of orders: FOK, GTC and GTD.
-Every order is defined as a limit order, but will be executed as market order if its price matches the best bid or ask limit in the book.
+We implement three types of orders: *FOK*, *GTC* and *GTD*.
+Every order is defined as a limit order, but will be executed as a market order if its price matches the best (bid or ask) limit price in the book.

 <a href="TODO.md">TODO</a>

-<img src="ss.png" width=400>

 # Usage